BIGJRA/BIGJRA.github.io/reborn.md

 Grab a hidden *Ultra Ball* then hop across some rocks to the right to grab a *Exp.
 Candy XL*.
 Next, hop to the left from the cliff at the top, grab a hidden *PokeSnax*, and hop your way to the bottom right side of the area.
 Climb down the stairs on the rock.

-Snag the *Blue Shard* to the left, then get some sleep poweer and talk to Crustle up and to the right.
+Snag the *Blue Shard* to the left, then get some sleep powder and talk to Crustle up and to the right.
 We'll need to move it down and right.
 Precisely:

 <div class="spoilerDiv">
   <div class="spoilerText" style="display:none">